-First, pick out any slimy leaves and compost these.
+First, pick out any slimy leaves and compost them.
 Then give the remaining leaves a good wash.
 You don’t have to wash the leaves, but I find it a hundred times more convenient knowing that the lettuce leaves are ready to be used straight away.

 Next, dry the leaves off as best as you can, either with a salad spinner or a tea towel.
 I know some people use kitchen roll for this purpose, but a clean tea towel works really well.

 Now, get another clean dry tea towel and spread your lettuce greens out on it.
 Then gently roll up the towel, like you would roll a Swiss Roll, and store the lettuce (towel and all) in the bottom drawer of your fridge.
 This method works because the towel absorbs any excess moisture, keeping the lettuce fresher for longer.
-I find lettuce stores for around a week using this method.
+I found lettuce stores for around a week using this method.
 You can also store bagged salad using this method.

 The Jar Method

-Another great way that I’ve found to store lettuce is to store in a jar in your fridge.
+Another great way that I’ve found to store lettuce is to store it in a jar in your fridge.